-Dickinson is one of only a handful of liberal arts colleges that maintains its own study-abroad program in Moscow, Russia.
-The choice of Russia's capital city for the program's home base allows students access to some of Russia's finest universities, libraries, theaters, museums, and art galleries.
+Dickinson is one of only a handful of liberal-arts colleges that maintains its own study abroad program in Moscow, Russia.
+The choice of Russia's capital city for the program's home base allows students access to some of Russia's finest universities, libraries, theaters, museums and art galleries.

+Working closely with Russian faculty at Dickinson, the on-site director of the Dickinson in Moscow program helps students register for courses and serves as their liaison to the university's administration.
+She also assists with the cultural adaptation process and any questions student might have.
 While in Moscow, students live with host families, carefully selected by the on-site director.
 The experience of living with a host family enhances the student’s connection with the language and culture.
 Living in a Russian household gives students a chance to experience first-hand a modern Russian life.

 The program also offers a variety of trips to enhance the learning experience.
-Short day trips within Moscow occur regularly and some longer excursions occur once per semester.
-The combination allows students a breadth of experience and a wider understanding of Russian Culture.
+Short day trips within Moscow occur regularly, and some longer excursions occur once per semester.
+The combination allows students a breadth of experience and a wider understanding of Russian culture.
 Student often elect to travel on their own, experiencing other places in and around Russian and putting their language skills to the test.